What is a Definitive Purchase Agreement?

 #2 Asset Purchase Agreement

 In an Asset Purchase Agreement, the individual assets are transferred from the seller to the buyer, rather than the entire company.
 The seller remains the owner of the entity and the buyer merges the assets into his existing company or forms a new company with those assets.

-Definition of Key Terms – The agreement will define the key terms and their meanings for the entire document.
+The agreement will define the key terms and their meanings for the entire document.
 It will describe how the buyer and seller are referred to in the document, the meaning of the closing date, sufficient working capital, etc.

-Purchase Consideration describes the aggregate consideration the buyer is liable to pay to the seller.
-It also discusses the adjustments that are required to be made in the purchase price.
+Purchase consideration describes the aggregate consideration the buyer is liable to pay to the seller.
+It also discusses any adjustments that are required to be made in the purchase price.
 It provides a complete detail of the timelines of payment after the closing date and specifically contains the earnest money that is deposited in the escrow account, earn-outs, third-party financing, required working capital at the time of closing, etc.

 The seller, however, can limit its reps and warranties by adopting the following:

 - Duration – It may make a representation or warranty until a particular time and won’t be responsible for any occurrence past that period.

 - Materiality – It may qualify a representation or warranty by defining what is material and what might cause an adverse material impact.